 Niagara Falls webcams are showing an effect of high Great Lakes water levels.
-Locals and regular visitors to Niagara Falls have noticed that the iconic falls has increased its roar this year.
-The US Army Corps of Engineers in Buffalo New York have confirmed that the flow of the Niagara River has increased.
+Locals and regular visitors to Niagara Falls have noticed that the iconic falls have increased their roar this year.
+The US Army Corps of Engineers in Buffalo New York has confirmed that the flow of the Niagara River has increased.
 It’s higher by 70,000 cubic feet per second.
 Normally the average annual flow rate is 85,000 cubic feet per second.
 It’s currently running about 150,000 cubic feet per second.

 Niagara Falls Webcam Live With Sound

 From the Canadian side, the Niagara Falls Webcam shows the Horseshoe, Bridal Veil and American Falls.

 The overall flow from Lake Erie through the Niagara River is unregulated.
 The water in the upper Niagara River, just upstream of the Falls, can be diverted to hydropower plants.
 The flow is directed through the Robert Moses Niagara Power Plant and back into the lower Niagara River.

 Michigan Upper Thumb Webcams – Showing live cams from Sebewaing, Caseville, Port Austin, Harbor Beach and Unionville.

 Leland Fishtown – Picture Perfect Dockside Village – Leland Michigan’s picturesque Fishtown lies at the end of the Leland River.
 Located on Lake Michigan, it’s one of the last working fishing districts on Lake Michigan.